oracle-livelabs/database/datapump-x-platform-migration/06-XTTS_TransportPhase/XTTS_Transport_Phase.md

 </details>

 ## Task 3: Metadata Export on Source
-As the source and target database version differ too much, we need to export and import the metadata information.
+As the source and target database version differ too much, we can't use __Data Pump network_link__ and need to export and import the metadata information instead.

 So create an Exp_Metadata.par file copying the following commands to the source database terminal window: